4. Testing C Code Against Simulink Model#

 Figure 4.1 illustrates how the Reactis tool suite can provide advanced model-based testing of source code.
 As the figure indicates, the model-based testing protocol supported by Reactis is as follows:

-4. The test suite and the software implementing the model are fed as inputs into a test harness to automate the source-code testing process.
-Note, that if Reactis for C is used as the test harness it will read the native test suite format, execute the tests on the C code, flag any runtime errors, track coverage within the C code, and compare the outputs computed by the C code against those generated by the model and stored in the tests.
+The test suite and the C code implementing the model are fed as inputs into the Simulator component of Reactis for C. Reactis for C will then read the native test suite format, execute the tests on the C code, flag any runtime errors, track coverage within the C code, and compare the outputs computed by the C code against those generated by the model and stored in the tests.

 4.2.
 System Testing#